Invicta International Airlines: Invicta Airways (1964–69)

+Invicta Airways Limited was founded in November 1964 by Hugh Kennard following a takeover of his previous company, Air Ferry.
+A provisional base was established at Ramsgate Airport.
 Two Vickers Viking aircraft were purchased from Autair International Airways (later Court Line) on 12 February 1965, G-AHPL and G-AHOY.
 Two Douglas DC-4 aircraft were purchased from British Eagle International Airlines, G-ASPM on 18 February and G-ASPN on 20 February.

 Crew training took place from 3 March and the first revenue earning flight took place on 20 March when one of the Vikings flew a charter flight to Basle, Switzerland.
 On 30 March, one of the DC-4s operated the first revenue earning freight, carrying 8 tons (8,100 kg) of lamb carcasses to Metz Airport for the Royal Canadian Air Force.

 A former employee of Invicta, Cornelius Donovan, sued them for £1,500 damages claiming that Invicta had wanted him to fly aircraft in "illegal and dangerous" circumstances.
 Donovan had been employed in 1965 and the aircraft in question were Vikings G-AHPL and G-AHOY.
 Invicta counter-sued for £2,151 in lost flights and charters, denying Donovan's allegations.
 The case was found in favour of Invicta.